qunabu/react-test/README.md

 * Test data: in the data.json file we provide a static list of songs.
 * Each song in the list has 3 attributes: band, album, song
-* We expect to see a list of bands and albums with in an expandable/collapsible panel for the songs within the given album (see screenshots on page 2):
+* We expect to see a list of bands and albums with in an expandable/collapsible panel for the songs within the given album (see screenshots below):
     * The expand/collapse button on the individual albums should expand/collapse the list of songs
     * The expand/collapse button on the main Albums title should expand/collapse all the albums
 * The main technologies you are expected to use